Skip to content

 Server Configuration

-Currently, smartdns provides three server modes: UDP, TCP, DOH, and DOT.
+Currently, smartdns provides four server modes: UDP, TCP, DOH, and DOT.

 UDP Server